CooperToons HomePage Caricatures Alphabetical Index Random Selection Previous Next

 The basic format was simple.
 Bud would appear on camera with Howard.
 They would talk some about football in general and they would review the previous game and talk about the next week's match.
 Bud might illustrate a play using a model football field with markers representing the players.
 He would even discuss the physics and physiology of football and football players.
 From time to time they would feature special guests.

-It is amazing to see how quiet and calm the men spoke, particularly compared to today's Sports Shouting Shows.
-Today you'll watch a group of five moderators - strange word for a group of people sitting at a desk and yelling at each other in spittle flinging diatribes = who seem to be oblivious to the fact that if everyone on camera is shouting at the same time none of the viewers can understand them.
+It is amazing to see how quiet and calm the men spoke, particularly compared to modern Sports Shouting Shows.
+Today you'll watch a group of five moderators - strange word for a group of people sitting at a desk and yelling at each other in spittle flinging diatribes - who seem to be oblivious to the fact that if everyone on camera is shouting at the same time none of the viewers can understand them.

 But Bud and Howard would calmly discuss the game and Bud would point out the nuances of the plays so that even the most casual fan could understand what was going on.
 When things went wrong Bud spoke sympathetically even for the other team.
 Once in the Nebraska game, Oklahoma kicked off and the receiver missed the catch.
 Because the ball had gone more than ten yards it was a "live" ball and anyone could pick it up and run for their goal.